rks101/egnet/README.md

 Use dig to find DNS trace leading to hostname (like traceroute)
 Pay attension to root name servers, [DNS registrar](https://www.cloudflare.com/en-gb/learning/dns/glossary/what-is-a-domain-name-registrar/), and intermediate authoritative servers.
 This information is in public domain.
 DNS is a global public directory of public IPs and hostnames.
+We will in see in the later section, another iterative way to reach the same answer - IP address of a domain name iitjammu.ac.in.

 ```
 $ dig +trace iitjammu.ac.in